 speak about yourself, your family, your work, the weather or the time and date

 This level can be taken as many times as necessary.
-It’s not intended to take students directly to the Intermediate level.
+It’s not intended to take students directly to the Level 3 (formerly Intermediate) level.

 Students who wish to study in a program where they can move steadily from one level to the next—and where emphasis is also put on the written language—are encouraged to take courses in the Comprehensive French series instead.